Azure DevOps Two-Way Integration

 Table of Contents

 1. Start in PractiTest Account Settings, and select the Integrations tab.
-Select ‘Azure DevOps' from the options menu.
+Then, click on ‘Create a new 2-way account integration’.new 2-way integrationThen select ‘Azure Devops’ from the options menu and click on ‘Create a new Azure Devops integration’: Azure DevOps Integration Token

 Create webhook